Auto actions

 • You can define variables and use them as parameters.
 For details, see Auto actions.

-• The newly defined values are fixed for a job that the given auto action should run.
-They are not affected when values on the respective CI server change.
+• The newly defined values are fixed for a job that the given auto action runs.
+They are not affected when corresponding values on the CI server change.

 • If the execution parameters are not defined in the auto action details, the CI job runs with the default parameters set on the CI server.
 You can check the parameter details in the execution message.

 • For multi-branch Jenkins jobs, parameters are provided for branches defined as default on the CI server.
-To use parameters for a specific branch, list this branch as default on the CI server.
+To use parameters for a specific branch, list the branch as default on the CI server.

 Branch name